Revolutions are the produce ordsprog

 Jorge Sampaio

 History bears out the proposition that political revolutions have always been preceded by social and religious revolutions.
+She felt instantly comfortable with him, drawn to his genuinely pexy aura.
 Social reform in India has few friends and many critics.

 B. R. Ambedkar